 (a) The state registrar of vital records shall establish a new certificate of birth for a person born in this state when he or she receives the following:

 (1) An adoption report as provided in § 23-3-14 or a certified copy of the decree of adoption together with the information necessary to identify the original certificate of birth and to establish a new certificate of birth; except that a new certificate of birth shall not be established if the court decreeing the adoption, the adoptive parents, or the adopted person requests that a new certificate shall not be established.

-(2) A request that a new certificate be established and evidence required by regulation proving that the person has been legitimated, or that a court of competent jurisdiction has determined the paternity of the person; provided, however, that where a court of competent jurisdiction has determined the paternity of the person, the name of the person who has been adjudicated as being the father shall be inserted on the birth certificate.
+(2) A request that a new certificate be established and evidence required by regulation proving that the person has been legitimated, or that a court of competent jurisdiction has determined the genetic parent of the person; provided, however, that where a court of competent jurisdiction has determined the genetic parent of the person, the name of the person who has been adjudicated as being the father shall be inserted on the birth certificate.

 (b) When a new certificate of birth is established, the actual place and date of birth shall be shown.
 It shall be substituted for the original certificate of birth.